signalfx/integrations/collectd-nginx-plus/README.md

 | StatusPort | Port the NGINX+ status endpoint can be reached at. | `8080` |
 | DebugLogLevel | `true` to enable logging at DEBUG level. | `false` |

 By default only a small subset of the available metrics are published by default.
 The remaining metrics can be enabled by opting-in to additional metric groups.
-The metrics in each group are listed below, along with the dimensions added to each group.
+See [Metrics](#metrics) for more details on each metric group and how to enable them.

+### USAGE

+All metrics reported by the NGINX Plus collectd plugin will contain the following dimensions:

+* `nginx.version` will contain the version number of the NGINX Plus instance being monitored
+* `plugin` is always set to `nginx-plus`
+* `plugin_instance` will contain the IP address of the NGINX Plus instance as given in the `/status/address` response.

+### METRICS
+By default only a small subset of the available metrics are published by default.
+The remaining metrics can be enabled by opting-in to additional metric groups.

+#### Default Metrics
+The default metrics report high-level connection, request and SSL information.

+##### Metrics
+* connections.accepted
+* connections.dropped
+* connections.idle
+* ssl.handshakes.successful
+* ssl.handshakes.failed
+* requests.total
+* requests.current
+* server.zone.requests
+* upstreams.requests
+* stream.server.zone.connections
+* stream.upstreams.connections

 #### Server Zone Metrics
 Server Zone metrics are emitted for each server in each [status zone](http://nginx.org/en/docs/http/ngx_http_status_module.html#status_zone).